-The process of self-evaluation gives us an opportunity to celebrate our successes and remind our community of how far we have come.
-It also highlights how we are increasingly capable of meeting the future by looking forward and proactively evolving to serve today's and tomorrow's students.
-Key areas we are focused on include:
+The process of self-evaluation gives us an opportunity to celebrate these successes and remind our community of how far we have come.
+It has also shown us the specific areas in which we need to do more or be better . . .